wlmccrae/shapeshifters/journals/victoria_pratt.md

   - We would like to implement two clickable tabs on the page, one to show events hosting, and one to show events attending

-## Thursday, 3/21/2023
+### Thursday, 3/23/2023

 We got advice from Ted and Tyler about using the Google Maps API, and it turns out we can use it for free, so we decided to use that and not to make it a stretch goal.
 Added some finishing touches on our wireframe, like buttons and form fields.

-## Friday, 3/21/2023
+### Friday, 3/24/2023

 We all joined a collab board on monday.com for our project, so that we we can keep track of and update our tasks.
 We decided we wanted to use Postgres instead of MongoDB.

+## Week 2

+### Monday, 3/27/2023
+After we created our database tables, we worked for a bit on setting up the backend authentication, but then agreed it would be better to continue working on it after the authentication lecture tomorrow.

+### Tuesday, 3/28/2023
+After the lecture we finished working on the authentication.

+### Wednesday, 3/29/2023
+We worked on seeding the database with users and events to test our code.

+### Thursday, 3/30/2023
+We finished seeding the database and merged the code to main.

+## Week 3

+### Monday, 4/3/2023
+We tried out using VSCode Live Share for the first time and it went well.
+We worked on the events routers and queries and got most of them done.
+We can't test our get_attendees function until we have attendees, we plan to do that tomorrow.
+I had issues with Docker not deleting containers, and had to completely uninstall and reinstall it.